surfstudio/ThirdPartyAuth/README.md

 1. Get an OAuth client ID, used to identify your app to Google's authentication backend.
 You can generate it throught Google Identity page
 2. Add your OAuth client ID and custom URL scheme to Xcode project

-Detailed info and instructions you can at [official Google guide](https://developers.google.com/identity/sign-in/ios/start-integrating).
+Detailed info and instructions you can see at [official Google guide](https://developers.google.com/identity/sign-in/ios/start-integrating).

 ## Installation